tradecloud/tradecloud-docs-api-v2/buyer/receive-goods.md

 There are two ways to announce the buyer has received goods.
 Using the actual delivery schedule is preferred over the delivered indicator, as it is more precise regarding partial deliveries.

-## Actual delivery schedule
+## Actual delivery history

-This schedule contains the actual physical deliveries.
+The delivery history schedule contains the actual physical deliveries.
 With the actual deliveries versus the planned deliveries Tradecloud can calculate which goods should still be delivered or are overdue.

+### Send the delivery history by resending an order using the `/order` API

-The actual delivery schedule can be send by setting the `lines.deliveryHistory` and updating the order:
+The actual delivery schedule can be send by setting the `lines.deliveryHistory` and updating the order using the `/order` API resource:

 {% page-ref page="update.md" %}